 How Does an IRS Audit Impact Credit?

 The IRS does not report tax audits to credit bureaus like TransUnion, Equifax, and Experian.
-However, if the tax audit finds that the taxpayer owes back taxes, penalties, and fees, the IRS may file a tax lien against the taxpayer if tax liabilities are not paid.
-Paid tax liens remain on a credit report for up to seven years, and unpaid tax liens remain for up to 15 years.
+However, if auditors finds that taxpayers owe money, the IRS may file tax liens, which remain on credit reports for seven years.
+Unpaid tax liens can stick for 15 years.
 With back taxes of $10,000 or more, the IRS is required to file an automatic Notice of Federal Tax Lien in a taxpayer’s credit file, even if the debt is paid.

 Tax liens show up as derogatory marks on credit reports.
-They can lower credit scores significantly, depending on the amount of the tax liability and the taxpayer’s efforts to repay the debt.
-Tax liens can negatively impact getting new credit or a loan, increase interest rates on existing credit cards, and raise insurance premiums.
-Negotiating an installment agreement or an offer in compromise with the IRS can prevent tax liens from being filed.
+They can lower credit scores, depending on the tax liability and repayment efforts.
+Tax liens can negatively impact creditworthiness, increase interest rates on existing credit cards, and raise insurance premiums.
+Negotiating an installment agreement or an offer in compromise with the IRS can prevent tax liens.